 To find the most qualified talent out there, your job description should have the following:

 - Accurate job title - Candidates should be able to identify what type of work they will be doing based on the title of the job.
 Don’t get creative here and make your job title something like “Brand Police Officer” instead use something more common such as “Brand Manager”.

 - Background of your company - You need to present an overview of what your startup does, who you are, and what values you stand for.
-At VPM our values are Pursue Learning, Respecting Others, Keep Improving, Taking Ownership.
-How we tie it into the hiring process is we look for those who embody those elements in the role they are applying for.
+At VirtualPostMail (VPM), the values are Pursue Learning, Respecting Others, Keep Improving, Taking Ownership.
+VPM ties these values into the hiring process by looking for those who embody those elements in the role they are applying for.

 - Role and responsibilities - This is the most important aspect of a job posting.
 Candidates need to understand the work they will be expected to do prior to applying for the role.